-Here at aussieskier.com, we believe having correctly fitted ski boots can be the make or break of your trip.
+Here at aussieskier.com, we believe having correctly fitted ski boots can make or break your trip.
 Imagine forking out thousands of dollars and taking annual leave only to spend two weeks in agony skiing in Japan?
 It just isn’t worth it.

 Whilst rental boots are a fantastic, cost-effective way to get out and enjoy the slopes, the reality is if you’re skiing regularly the investment and subsequent benefits in getting a custom fit ski boot and footbeds far outweigh the cons.
 Think of rental boots as a one-size-fits-all solution.
 They’re generally made incorporating soft flexing plastics in wide widths, using low-quality foam liners that break down, compress, or ‘pack out’ after 80-100 days of skiing.

 In our experience boot fitting at the snow, it was loose fitting boots that were the main offender when it came to pain and problems out on the slopes, and kept the fridge out back filled with 6 packs of beer!
 Whilst boot fitters have an arsenal of tricks to help with pain like blisters, bruising and hotspots, these tend to be temporary solutions that don’t address the real issue – your foot is swimming inside the boot and they are most likely too big as a result of a poor initial fit or the liners have packed out and reached the end of their life.
 Subsequently, your performance is limited and comfort is non-existent.